ManishBaral1/PYTHON-AIRBNB-2023-EXPLORATORY-DATA-ANALYSIS-EDA-/README.md

 21. What is average price by neighbourhood group?
 22. Who are top 5 hosts who own most property?
 23. Who are most expensive hosts?
 ### DATA MODELLING AND DATA PREDICTION
 ### Model= Price Prediction based on name
-1. Linear Regression Model
-2. Decision Tree model
-3. Ridge Model
-4. Lasso Model

-**We showed Decision Tree model has the highest R^2 value and least error.
+24. Linear Regression Model , Decision Tree model, Ridge model and Lasso model **We showed Decision Tree model has the highest R^2 value and least error.
 Hence it is the best model.**

-5. Created Recommender System
+25. Created Recommender System